Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.6 - Configure Storage/README.md

-# Lab 2.6 - Setting up Blob Storage
+# Lab 2.6 - Configure Storage
 We need to document the scenario here

 ## Prerequisites